MapsPeople/docs/src/android/v3/guides/third-party-positioning/indoor-atlas-integration.md

 </mi-tab-panel>
 </mi-tabs>

 Now we will start implementing the Indoor Atlas position provider.
-Create a class called IndoorAtlasPositionProvider that implements the PositionProvider interface from the MapsIndoorsSDK, also create a constructor that takes a context as parameter.
+Create a class called `IndoorAtlasPositionProvider` that implements the `PositionProvider` interface from the MapsIndoors SDK, also create a constructor that takes a `Context` as parameter.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>